pactus-project/pactus.org/docs/learn/transaction/send.md

 }
 ```

+- `Sender` is the account address that sends the amount
+- `Receiver` is the account  address that receives the amount
+- `Amount` is the amount of stake that should be transferred

 ## Subsidy transaction

 Subsidy transaction is the first transaction in each block.
 There is only one subsidy transaction